neo-project/docs/en-us/white-paper.md

 * **Low latency, high throughput, pluggable**

-Scalability is a major factor in the fight between blockchain technology and traditional methods .
+Scalability is a major factor in the fight between blockchain technology and traditional methods.
 In order to achieve design goals of anti-audit and trustless, Bitcoin selected Proof of Work as its consensus mechanism.
 However, this also brought high latency, low throughput performance problems.
 NEO uses a consensus mechanism that relies on weak trust and also creating specialized accounting nodes, ensuring low latency, high throughput.
 The consensus mechanism of the NEO guarantees to a large degree, the list of professional accounting nodes, thus achieving low latency and high throughput.

 At present, block time of NEO is manually limited to 15 seconds.
 In the future, when the latency between the billing nodes is low enough, most of the blocks are expected to be completed in 1 second.
 With about 100Mbit / s bandwidth and specialized hardware for cryptographic calculation, NEO is able handle thousands of thousands of transactions per second.

 In addition, NEO is designed to be modular.
 Users can change the consensus mechanism, ECC / hash algorithm, P2P network protocol and other modules.
-At the same time, by viewing NEO as voting rights in a organization, NEO can be easily transformed into enterprise / private chain.
+At the same time, by viewing NEO as voting rights in an organization, NEO can be easily transformed into enterprise / private chain.
 Business organizations can conduct proof-of-concept on the NEO public chain and, if necessary, quickly migrate to the enterprise / private chain model; conversely, the businesses can start using NEO in a private chain and if needed, quickly migrate onto the public chain without repercussions.

 * **Hierarchical design and superconducting transactions**

 In order to support a variety of assets, multi-type transactions at the same time to achieve good scalability, layered design is essential.
-Ripple, BitShares, NXT, etc all are blockchains of decentralized functionality but without layered design.The blockchain itself acts as the ledger and transaction matcher.
+Ripple, BitShares, NXT, etc all are blockchains of decentralized functionality but without layered design.
+The blockchain itself acts as the ledger and transaction matcher.
 In such a blockchain, pending orders, withdraw orders, matching and other operations are recorded on the blockchain.
 This design has many drawbacks:

 * Pending orders, withdrawal orders need to wait for block confirmation, this large delay results in a poor experience

 * Pending orders, withdrawal orders need to pay transaction fees and also increase the storage and bandwidth consumption

-* Due to the it existing on an exchange, the order of transactions becomes extremely important.
+* Due to it existing on an exchange, the order of transactions becomes extremely important.
 By aligning the order book and the transaction matching at the blockchain level, the accounting node is given larger power.
 The accounting node can sort the trade, choose, and have the front-running capability according to its wishes.

-Although NEO support the exchange of assets on the chain, the blockchain itself does not provide order book and order matching functionality.
+Although NEO supports the exchange of assets on the chain, the blockchain itself does not provide order book and order matching functionality.
 The chain is only responsible for the execution and settlement of the transaction.
 Our hierarchical design puts the order book and matching function on the second layer, through a mechanism called "superconducting" to achieve a complete transaction function.

 Under the superconducting transaction, the two parties do not need to host the property to an intermediary (traditional exchange).
 Users only need send to the exchange an order signed with their private keys.
 After the exchange matches the buyer and seller orders and broadcast transactions is the transaction complete.
 From beginning to end, property does not leave the user's control, putting an end to the traditional moral hazard.
 Exchange under the superconducting trading mechanism only plays the role of information matching.